ianmdesign/fivem-loading-imlxd/README.md

 ## Overview

 The "fivemloading-imlxd" repository contains a custom loading screen for the FiveM modification for the popular video game Grand Theft Auto V (GTA V).
-This loading screen features a minimalistic design and can be customized to include your own logo, background image, and loading text.
+This loading screen features a minimalistic design and can be customized to include your own logo, background image, and audio.

 ## Installation